 - Platåbergens UNESCO Global Geopark, Sweden

-Watch a short video introduction on the Aspiring Kinabalu Geopark.
+Watch a short video introduction on the Kinabalu UNESCO Global Geopark.

-The aspiring Kinabalu UNESCO Global Geopark (aKUGGp) is located in the north-western part of Sabah, Malaysia.
+The Kinabalu UNESCO Global Geopark (KUGGp) is located in the north-western part of Sabah, Malaysia.
 The area covers three districts: Kota Belud, Kota Marudu and part of Ranau.
-The aspiring Kinabalu UNESCO Global Geopark covers an area of 4,750 km2.
+The Kinabalu UNESCO Global Geopark covers an area of 4,750 km2.
 It covers the entire district of Kota Marudu (1,775 km2), Kota Belud (1,386.52 km2) and part of Ranau district (1,588 km2).Read More

 There are 8 National Geopark established in Malaysia and more still in development.
 To date only Langkawi Geopark has become a UNESCO Global Geopark.